Best Honey for Stretch Marks & Skin Elasticity

 Frequently Asked Questions

-Can honey remove stretch marks?
+Can honey reduce stretch marks?

 Is honey safe for stretch marks during pregnancy?